van001/lesscode-fp/README.md

 - In pure functional programming languages, you are either writing functions with no side effects (pure functions) or functions with side effects (Monads).

-- Pure functions have referential integrity, which means you can replace the function with the value it will produce, anytime.
+- Pure functions (no side-effect) are time independent & have referential integrity, which means you can replace the function with the value it will produce, anytime.

-- Monads lets you write functions that can separate concerns (decorator pattern), allow side effect (IO), introduce sequence (one after another).
+- Monads (functions with side-effects) lets you write functions that can separate concerns (decorator pattern), allow side effect (IO), introduce sequence (one after another).

 - In pure FP you have fewer categories (data structures). e.g Primitives like numbers/ characters, list, tuple, map (non mutable).
 In a nutshell your data is immutable.